JoshuaHabif/TextualDataPredictiveAnalytics/README.md

 I run clustering with a Euclidean and Cosine distance metric and conclude that Cosine performs better (F-score of 1 vs. 0.45).
-To visualize these results, I perform Principal Component Analysis and visualize the results using Plotly.
+To visualize these results, I perform Principal Component Analysis to project the clustres onto a 3-D space, and visualize the results using Plotly.
 For each metric, I provide two scatter plots where points represent documents and their color represent their topic.
 I also provide a confusion matrix, and scores for each metric.

 ### Euclidean